-We start our trek by following the north bank of the Tila Khola river and then turn north following the Chaudhabise Khola passing through fields and pine forests.
-We will ascent up the Padmara valley.
-Our trail keeps following the river until we arrive at the small village of Uthugaon, where we will have a good campsite close to the school on the opposite site of the river (4 hrs).
+We start our trek by following the north bank of the Tila Khola river, then turn north following the Chaudhabise Khola, passing through fields and pine forests.
+We'll climb the Padmara Valley.
+Our trail keeps following the river until we arrive at the small village of Uthugaon, where we will have a good campsite close to the school on the opposite bank of the river (4 hrs).

 Uthugaon to Danphe Lagna (3500m)

-After our breakfast we will follow the trail through this narrow canyon to the village of Padmara at 2900 m.
-Our path then climbs to the Khali Lagna pass at 3550 m through a deep forest of pines, spurches and firs.
-Shortly after this pass both routes come together and the trail then descends gently through mixed forest of spruces, birches and rhododendrons to arrive at our campsite at Danphe Lagna.
-Here the colourful national bird of Nepal (the Himalayan monal, or impeyan peasant) has been spotted many times at the edge of our campsite (4 hrs).
+After our breakfast, we will follow the trail through this narrow canyon to the village of Padmara at 2,900 m.
+Our path then climbs to the Khali Lagna pass at 3,550 m through a deep forest of pines, spurges, and firs.
+Shortly after this pass, both routes come together, and the trail then descends gently through a mixed forest of spruces, birches, and rhododendrons to arrive at our campsite at Danphe Lagna.
+Here, the colorful national bird of Nepal (the Himalayan Monal, or Impeyan peasant) has been spotted many times at the edge of our campsite (4 hrs).

 Danphe Lagna to Chautha (2770m)

-The trails descend gently alongside the stream to two bhattis (teashops) ath Tharamara (3280m) and the descending more steep passing through fir, birch, and walnut and bamboo forests.
-After crossing a bridge at 2680 meter we follow the river downstream before starting a serious climb passing some water-driven mills to Kabra.
-Here is a huge overhanging rock which is the source of silaji, a mineral which is believed to have “healing” properties.
-It is exported to India and it is believed by people that ‘there is hardly any curable disease which cannot be controlled or cured with the aid of silaji……’ Our steep climb continues for a while and then levels out before Bhara (classic Tibetan style village).
-After this village we then descend to the Chauro Khola river to the village of Chautha (6 hrs).
+The trails descend gently alongside the stream to two bhattis (teashops) at Tharamara (3,280 m), and the descending is more steep, passing through fir, birch, walnut, and bamboo forests.
+After crossing a bridge at 2,680 meters, we follow the river downstream before starting a serious climb, passing some water-driven mills on the way to Kabra.
+Here is a huge overhanging rock that is the source of silaji, a mineral believed to have “healing” properties.
+It is exported to India, and it is believed by people that "there is hardly any curable disease that cannot be controlled or cured with the aid of silaji."
+Our steep climb continues for a while and then levels out before Bhara (a classic Tibetan-style village).
+After this village, we then descend to the Chauro Khola river and the village of Chautha (6 hrs).

 Chautha to Rara Lake (2980m)

-Our trail continues to follow the stream uphill to Bhulbule, the Rara National Park entrance station at 3130 meter.
-Our path continues climbing sharply to Ghurchi Lagna pass (3450m) which offers the first, and very spectacular, views of Rara lake and the western Himalayas.
-From the pass the route descends gently along a narrow ridge at first before dropping down precipitously through spruce forests.
-The path levels at about 2900 meter and continues more or less level to the small settlement of Dhotu with fine views to the north.
-From Dhotu, we traverse a steep north facing slope and cross a series of fields down to a small stream.
-Crossing the bridge, we climb up to the Thakuri village of Jhyari (2630m).
-From Jhyari, we climb steadily up through cedar forest to a huge meadow atop a 3050 meter ridge with great overhead views of Rara Lake.
-We will follow the trail along to the northern side of the Lake, where the park headquarters and overnight facilities are situated (8 hrs).
+Our trail continues to follow the stream uphill to Bhulbule, the Rara National Park entrance station at 3,130 meters.
+Our path continues climbing sharply to Ghurchi Lagna pass (3,450 m), which offers the first and very spectacular views of Rara Lake and the western Himalayas.
+From the pass, the route descends gently along a narrow ridge at first before dropping precipitously through spruce forests.
+The path levels at about 2,900 meters and continues more or less level to the small settlement of Dhotu, with fine views to the north.
+From Dhotu, we traverse a steep, north-facing slope and cross a series of fields down to a small stream.
+Crossing the bridge, we climb up to the Thakuri village of Jhyari (2,630 m).
+From Jhyari, we climb steadily up through cedar forest to a huge meadow atop a 3,050-meter ridge with great overhead views of Rara Lake.
+We will follow the trail along to the northern side of the lake, where the park headquarters and overnight facilities are situated (8 hrs.).

 Rara Lake is the largest lake in Nepal.
-It is almost 13 km around the lake and a day devoted to walk around is well spent.
-Designated a national park in 1975, this region offers remoteness and a wilderness experience unlike any other region of Nepal, where birds, flowers and wildlife thrive.
-Among the mammals in this region are Himalayan bears, serows, gorals, musk deer, red pandas and both rhesus and langur monkeys.
-The 170 meter deep lake is a habitat for otters and an important resting place for migrating water fowl.
+It is almost 13 km around the lake, and a day devoted to walking around is well spent.
+Designated a national park in 1975, this region offers remoteness and a wilderness experience unlike any other region of Nepal, where birds, flowers, and wildlife thrive.
+Among the mammals in this region are Himalayan bears, serows, gorals, musk deer, red pandas, and both rhesus and langur monkeys.
+The 170-meter-deep lake is a habitat for otters and an important resting place for migrating waterfowl.

 Rara Lake to Bota (2800m)

-From the bridge at the western end of Rara lake the trail will follow the Khatyar Khola river.
-We will keep following this river slowly descending before we climb out following a small trail surrounded by pine, spruce and rhododendron forests.
+From the bridge at the western end of Rara Lake, the trail will follow the Khatyar Khola river.
+We will keep following this river as it slowly descends before we climb out, following a small trail surrounded by pine, spruce, and rhododendron forests.
 We follow our path dropping into the Ghatta valley heading towards the small settlement of Gorosingha, then continue down the valley to Bota where there are both guest houses and campsites to choose from (8 hrs)

 Bota to Jaljala Chaur (3270m)

-The route follows a new road along the northern wall of the valley toward Sinjha.
-From the 12th to 14th century, Sinjha was the capital of the Malla dynasty that ruled western Nepal.
+The route follows a new road along the northern wall of the valley, toward Sinja.
+From the 12th to 14th centuries, Sinjha was the capital of the Malla dynasty that ruled western Nepal.
 The ruins of the old palace can be seen across the river.
-There is an interesting temple here dedicated to Bhagwati, the goddess of justice who rides atop a tiger.
+There is a temple here dedicated to Bhagwati, the goddess of justice, who rides atop a tiger.
 From Sinja, the trail crosses the Sinja Khola on a wooden cantilever bridge.
 After passing a few small villages, the trail crosses back and forth across the river on a series of quaint log bridges.
-Most of the trek is through forest of pine, birch and oak and fields of barley and corn.
-Then the trail makes a steep climb to Jaljala Chaur, a gigantic high meadow full of grazing horses (7 hrs).
+Most of the trek is through forests of pine, birch, and oak and fields of barley and corn.
+The trail then climbs steeply to Jaljala Chaur, a massive high meadow full of grazing horses (7 hours).

 Jaljal Chaur to Jumla (2370m)